Plastic seems to be everywhere. It’s in tubs, wraps, and a host of bags and bottles used to store food and drink.

-It can make the water in the bottle or food in the plastic container harmful.
+It can harm the water in the bottle or food in a plastic container.

 Create a Safer Kitchen

 I don’t want to confuse plastic containers and what you should do with them.

-Plastics can never be easily replaced, but not to worry, as there are ways you can continue using them.
+Plastics can never be easily replaced, but not to worry, as there are ways to continue using them.

 Use Glass or Stainless Steel Containers and Water Bottles